 Urinary Tract Infections: 9 ways to stay ahead of UTIs

-Urinary tract infections (UTIs) are one of the great literal and figurative pains in this world.
+Urinary tract infections (UTIs) are one of the greatest literal and figurative pains in this world.
 If you’ve ever had a UTI, then you know how painful they can be.
 Not to mention inconvenient.

 What causes urinary tract infections?

-The urinary tract consists of four components: the kidneys, ureters, bladder and urethra.
+The urinary tract consists of four components: the kidneys, ureters, bladder, and urethra.
 Ureters are tubes that connect the kidneys to the bladder.
 The urethra is the tube that carries urine out of the body from the bladder.

 A UTI that goes untreated can lead to a kidney infection, with symptoms like fever, mid-back pain on one or both sides, fatigue, headache, and body aches.